HOBY Maryland Annual Seminar

 High school sophomores are chosen because their age is critical in focusing on future goals and forming opinions for adulthood.
 They have the opportunity to create a “ripple effect” from their HOBY experience in their remaining high school years and beyond.

-- Leadership is a process rather than a position.
+• That leadership is a process, rather than a position.

-- That service provides a powerful vehicle for developing student leadership capabilities in a collaborative environment; learning happens by “making meaning” of life experiences
+• That service is a powerful vehicle for developing student leadership capabilities in a collaborative environment.

 Three Perspectives

-2) The Group: To design a collaborative leadership development process not only to facilitate the development of the desired, individual qualities (above), but also to affect positive social change.
+To design a collaborative leadership development process not only to facilitate the development of the desired individual qualities, but also to affect positive social change.

 Recruitment